Boston Crime Boss Whitey Bulger Dead In Federal Prison

 Notorious crime boss James “Whitey” Bulger, who used murder, terror and corruption to build a sprawling criminal network, died Tuesday in a federal prison in West Virginia, where he was serving a life sentence.

-Authorities who spent careers trying to stop Bulger were scrambling Tuesday when news broke around noon that Bulger was killed at the maximum security federal prison at Hazleton, W. V., where he had been transferred a day earlier.
+Authorities who spent careers trying to stop Bulger were scrambling to learn what had happened Tuesday when news broke around noon that he was found dead at the federal, maximum-security Hazleton prison at Bruceton Mills, W. V., where he had been transferred a day earlier.
+Multiple media reports indicate he was killed.

-William J. Powell, U.S. Attorney for the Northern District of West Virginia, confirmed Bulger, 89-years old and in failing health, was dead and said through a spokesman that his office would investigate the circumstances.
-No other information was available.
+William J. Powell, U.S. Attorney for the Northern District of West Virginia, confirmed Bulger, 89 and in failing health, was dead and said through a spokesman that his office would investigate the circumstances.

-The U.S. Bureau of Prisons did not immediately respond to questions.
-The Globe, citing unnamed sources, reported Bulger was killed and a fellow inmate with Mafia ties was under investigation.
+“No other information will be released at this time.”
+Powell’s office said.

+The U.S. Bureau of Prison said Bulger “was fond unresponsive” at 8:20 a.m. and that emergency life-saving measures by prison staff were unuccessful.
+He was pronounced dead by the county medical examiner.

 Bulger, who had been serving a life sentence for 11 murders and dozens of other crimes, was transferred to Hazleton from the maximum security prison at Coleman, Fla.
 Law enforcement sources said Bulger’s health was deteriorating and he was enroute to a facility that could offer a higher level of care.